haaslaura/vuezenapp/README.md

 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/laurahaas-developpement/) if you have any questions or feedback!

 This is a work in progress.
 Stay tuned for updates! 🚀

+## 🔔 Update

+### Updated on 06/05/2025

+- The server now makes the call to the citation API directly ;
+- The translated citation and the author's name are uploaded to the front-end at the same time ;
+- The quotation API is limited in the free version to 5 quotations every 30s.
+A message is displayed to users inviting them to take advantage of the current quotation.
+- The limitation message disappears after 30s.